hujambo-io/dev-setup/README.md

 This project is licensed under the MIT License.

+---

+### **Changes Made**
+1. **Highlighted the New Ansible Workflow**:
+   - Added clear instructions for using the Ansible-based bootstrap scripts.
+   - Made it the default method.

+2. **Moved Old Methods to a Deprecated Section**:
+   - Retained the old setup methods (`setup.sh`, `curl`, `wget`) under a "Deprecated" heading.
+   - Marked them for removal in future updates.

+3. **Clarified Platform Support**:
+   - Emphasized cross-platform compatibility with Ansible.

+4. **Future-Proofing**:
+   - Encouraged users to adopt the new method while keeping the old one temporarily.

-Let me know if you’d like any further refinements! 🚀
+Let me know if you’d like further tweaks or additions! 🚀